DarshanaChaudhari01/OIBSIP_DataAnalytics_Task5/README.md

 - To build a predictive model
 - To analyze correlation between variables
 - To evaluate model performance
-- To visualize regression results
+- To visualize regression results.

 ---